paceaux/typography-baseline/README.md

 #### Color Palette
-Colors are derivitives of a base value of 55.
+Colors are derivatives of a base value of 55.
 All of the neutral colors are multipliers of rgb(55,55,55).
 Even the non-neutral colors are close-ish to that.

 ```
     --colorNeutralDarker: rgb(55,55,55);                  /* base       */